outworkers/phantom/README.md

 The Apache Cassandra version used for auto-embedding Cassandra during tests is: ```val cassandraVersion = "2.1.0-rc5"```.

+If you use phantom, please consider adding your company to our list of adopters.
+Phantom is and will always be completely free and open source, but the more adopters our projects have, the more people from our company will actively work to make them better.

-To stay up-to-date with our latest releases and news, follow us on Twitter: @websudos.
+To stay up-to-date with our latest releases and news, follow us on Twitter: [@websudos](https://twitter.com/websudos).

 <a id="table-of-contents">Table of contents</a>